dscodebook/ranveeraggarwal.github.io/blog/_posts/2014-7-23-installing-glfw-on-linux.markdown

 ##What to do?

 1. Delete your unzipped folder (if you unzipped it)
-2. Extract it again, preferably in nthe folder `/usr/local`
+2. Extract it again, preferably in the folder `/usr/local`
 3. Open it and open the file `CMakeLists.txt` in any editor (if your file is in `/usr/local`, you might need `sudo`)
 4. Look for build `options`.
 Change
 5.